 The XS-1 is a space plane under development by the U.S. military's high-tech agency, the Defense Advanced Research Projects Agency (DARPA).
-The major goal of the project is to reuse the spacecraft frequently, with a proposed launch rate of 10 missions in just 10 days.
+The major goal of the project is to reuse the spacecraft frequently, with a proposed launch rate of 10 one-day missions in just 10 days.
+In May 2017, DARPA selected Boeing as the provider for phases 2 and 3.
+Test fights are scheduled for 2020.

 The XS-1 (Experimental Spaceplane 1) is envisioned to heft payloads for less than $5 million a flight, each weighing between 3,000 and 5,000 lbs.
 (1,360 to 2,267 kilograms).
 The aircraft-like craft is also supposed to fly faster than Mach 10, or 10 times the speed of sound.